ArgonDesign/alogic/doc/fsms.md

 It is very important to note that all variables declared in a function body use statically allocated storage.
 This means that there is only 1 instance of every variable name declared in the function, even if a function is invoked multiple times in a recursive call stack.
-For example, on return to the `main` function, the following will have `b == 3`, and not `b == 0` as it would be using stack allocated variables:
+In the following example, there is only one copy of `a` and `i`, so when they are overwritten by subsequent calls to the function they will keep their latest value.
+This means that on return to the `main` function, we will have `b == 3`.
+(If a new local variable was used for every new recursion, then on return to `main` we would have `b == 0`.)

 ```
 fsm static_storage {